Suryanra/react-todo-app/README.md

 # Todo List Application

 ## Overview
-This is a frontend Todo List application built using React/Next.js.
-It includes features like creating, updating, marking as done, searching tasks, and displaying tasks in an expandable list format.
+This is a frontend Todo List application built using ReactJS.It includes features like creating, updating, marking as done, searching tasks, and displaying tasks in an expandable list format.

 ## System Design
 - **Components**: